koyenadey/FileUploader/README.md

 I am using the TransferUtility class to upload the files.

+> Note:Added `DisableDefaultChecksumValidation = true ` in TransUtilityRequest object to overcome the incorrect checksum validation issue with latest localstack image.

 ##### WHY

 1. This works for both small and large files.
 In case of large files, it does mutlti part upload automatically.